everdom/SuperKeyboard/README.md

 - `-` volume down
 - `0` volume off
 - `^hjkl` press arrow direction key
-- `f,F` fast mode(press the keys on the screen to move the mouse to the specified area)
+- `f` fast mode(press the keys on the screen to move the mouse to the specified area)
+- `F` fast mode extend mode(extend fast mode, type twice to move to a more precise location)
 - `Capslock/i` insert quick mode

 ### Fast mode
-This mode show a alpha table in the screen when opening, you can type the corresponding key to move the mouse to the specified area, so you can move mouse quickly to the specific district you want in the screen,  you can also type `Esc`, `.`, `Enter` to cancel it. it's cool, enjoy it!
+This mode show a alpha table in the screen when opening, you can type the corresponding key to move the mouse to the specified area, so you can move mouse quickly to the specific district you want in the screen,  you can also type `Esc`, `.`, `Enter` to cancel it.

+There are two modes, the first Express mode, which is activated by pressing the f key in Normal mode, and the second Extended mode, which is activated by pressing the F key in Normal mode.
+Extended mode adds a level of tab tables to the quick mode to move more precisely to specified locations on the screen

+It's a exactly cool way to move mouse, just enjoy it!

 ### Normal Ext dragging mode
 This mode is used for some 3D modeling software just like fusion360, it is disabled by default, you need to enable it manally